Filippo-Corti/SocialMediaMining/Project/notes.md

       - Assortativity on Stance
       - Number of Unique users
       - Root Stance
-   4. Find Cross-Partisan Interactions (see Wu & Resnick paper) -> Do they match bridges?
+   4. Find Cross-Partisan Interactions (see Wu & Resnick paper) -> Do they match bridges? <-- CODICE PRONTO (Meno la parte dei bridge)
    5. Interaction Outcome Analysis with LLMs for these Cross-Partisan conversations
       - Tone (Hostile, Neutral, Friendly)
       - Escalation (Does the conflict increase?)